 What Is PPC?

 PPC stands for ‘Pay-Per-Click’ which is a paid advertising method.
 The method is used to generate more traffic to your website, and basically, you will need to pay a fee for each time your ad is clicked.
-One popular medium for PPC campaigns are search engines such as Google.
+One popular medium for PPC campaigns is search engines such as Google.

 When a user is searching for something on search engines and they end up on the SERP, the first results are the paid ads.
 When a user clicks on your ad, you will have to pay a fee to the search engine ad service.